© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dovecote 250m south east of South Hill Farm, Aston Munslow is a scheduled monument protected by Historic England under reference 1020657.
 View the official record →

-Dovecote 250m south east of South Hill Farm, Aston Munslow, is a listed historic structure dating to the post-medieval period.
+Dovecote 250m south east of South Hill Farm, Aston Munslow, is a stone-built dovecote of post-medieval date located in rural Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020657.

 Dovecote 250m south east of South Hill Farm, Aston Munslow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020657.